OpenEstate/OpenEstate-Tool-Server/src/openjdk/README.md

 This folder contains *OpenJDK* binaries for the supported target platforms.

-Launch `init-*.sh` in order to download the *OpenJDK* from [AdoptOpenJDK](https://adoptopenjdk.net/) and [Azul Systems](https://www.azul.com/downloads/zulu/) for the different target platforms.
-After downloading these scripts extract the required modules into the `jmods` folder.
+Launch `init-*.sh` in order to download the *OpenJDK* from [AdoptOpenJDK](https://adoptopenjdk.net/) and [BellSoft](https://www.bell-sw.com/java.html) for the different target platforms.

-In the last step the `init-*.sh` scripts create a stripped down *OpenJDK* runtime environment for the different target platforms in the `runtime` folder.
-These are used by the bundle scripts (`bundle-linux.sh` / `bundle-mac.sh` / `bundle-windows.sh`) in order to create the application bundles.
+The `init-*.sh` scripts create a stripped down *OpenJDK* runtime environment for the different target platforms in the `runtime` folder.
+These are used in the created application bundles during the build process.